-It should be noted that the trajectory of Montgomery Clift’s movie career was forever changed by a 1956 automobile accident.
-Until then he had been primarily known as a devilishly handsome leading man, capable of interjecting a complexity of deep-rooted angst and inner turmoil into his characterizations.
-But the gruesome injuries sustained as a result of his smashing into a telephone pole did more than alter his looks.
-It seems to have deprived Clift of that thin veneer so necessary to keep his true self guarded from the outside world.
-It is as though the accident exposed his closeted insecurities.
-For the rest of his career Clift constantly played his heroes with an awkward stutter, becoming all too easily flustered and occasionally over dramatic in his attempts to keep the outsider’s fascination with his deteriorating sense of self at bay.
-In the end, nothing Clift did seemed to work.
-His excruciatingly deliberate mental and physical decline – the latter the result of a bout of dysentery – has been described as the slowest suicide on record.
+It should be noted that the trajectory of Montgomery Clift’s movie career was forever changed by a 1956 automobile accident that nearly decapitated the star.
+Until then, he had been primarily known as a devilishly handsome leading man, capable of interjecting a complexity of deep-rooted angst and inner turmoil into his on-screen characterizations.
+But the gruesome injuries sustained as a result of smashing into a telephone pole did more than alter his looks.
+It seems to have deprived Clift of that thin veneer so necessary to keep his truer self guarded from the outside world.
+It is as though the wreck exposed his closeted insecurities.
+A gay man in 1950’s uber-conservative Hollywood…how could this be?
+It also stripped Clift bare of his inner poise as an actor.
+To compensate, or rather, overcompensate for the rape of his confidence, Clift became a chronic abuser of painkillers and alcohol, the combination steadily eroding his ability to remember lines and equally hardening his already altered visage.
+To those closest him, it was a hellish downfall to behold; Clift’s crippling insecurities often getting the better, resulting in flights into giddy and embarrassing euphoria from which he would spectacularly crash into devastating despair, more haunted and emotionally disturbed than before.
+For the rest of his career and life, Clift’s on screen heroes would be played with elements of this awkward stutter.
+He became all too easily flustered and occasionally over dramatic in his attempts to keep the outsider’s fascination with his deteriorating sense of self at bay and, in the end, none of his efforts proved sufficient camouflage for these inner demons.
+His excruciatingly deliberate mental and physical decline – the latter, the result of a bout of dysentery – destroyed his reputation in the industry and has since been described as ‘the slowest suicide’ on record; a very sad epitaph to what had once been promoted as one of the monumental talents of his time.

-In Wild River we get glimmers of Clift on the wane; the way he allows his character, Tennessee Valley Authority (TVA) administrator Chuck Glover, to be readily manhandled by both men and women alike throughout the narrative, suggests the man – instead of his fictional alter ego – simply going through the motions in a role, career and life he so desperately wants to escape.
-That isn’t to suggest that Clift phones in his performance in Wild River.
-On the contrary, he is both genuine and affecting as the put upon quiet man, desperate to evict a tired old woman from her beloved homestead before a nearby dam floods her property.
-But there is also a sense of weariness to Clift.
-Arguably, this bodes well with both his character and the film’s subject matter – but upon closer inspection the choices he makes seem inspired more by his own exhaustion than any artistic merit.
+In Wild River we get glimmers of Montgomery Clift on the wane; the way he allows his character, Tennessee Valley Authority (TVA) administrator, Chuck Glover, to be readily manhandled by both men and women alike, suggests the man – instead of his fictional alter ego – simply going through the motions in a role, career and life he so desperately wants to escape.
+This is not to suggest Clift phones in his performance in Wild River.
+On the contrary, he is both genuine and affecting as the put upon quiet man, desperate to coax a tired old woman from her beloved homestead before a nearby public works project floods her property.
+And Clift is rather magnificent at conveying the strength of empathy rather than suggesting it as the lesser of masculine pursuits.
+But there is also a sense of distinct weariness about Clift.
+He seems either to be not terribly phased or merely accepting of his own defeat, his on-screen alter ego unable to convince Ella Garth to vacate her farm, knowing in the end the government will win out one way or the other.
+As such, he is merely contented to remain the intermediary and sit on his hands until the hour of the inevitable is at hand.
+Arguably, this bodes well for his character and the film’s subject matter – but upon closer inspection and 20/20 hindsight – always more astute in its retrofitted observations – the acting choices Clift makes throughout Wild River appear to be inspired more by Clift’s own mental and physical exhaustion than any sound artistic decisions calculated for the benefit of the characterization itself.

-At the crux of Wild River is a problematic romance between a man, who has allowed his social conscience to deprive him of human intimacy, and a careworn twenty-something widow desperate to rekindle her youthful passions; even if the material chosen to replace her late husband is less of a man and even more the softy.
-The confusion over just what place the middle aged Chuck (Clift) intends to occupy in this young girl’s life goes beyond what we now know about Clift’s own proclivity as a practicing homosexual.
-As example, knowing that Rock Hudson was gay today does not spoil the charm of his performances as a romantic leading man opposite Elizabeth Taylor (Giant), or Doris Day (Pillow Talk) back then, because Hudson’s manufactured persona is stronger than the reality hidden behind the myth of his own star power.
-However, in Clift’s case, knowing he was gay adds yet another layer of complexity to his performance as Chuck Glover – one not anticipated or perhaps even aspired to, but nevertheless present and distracting as the film’s romantic scenario gets repeatedly sidelined.
+At the crux of Wild River is a problematic romantic entanglement between a man, who has allowed his social conscience to deprive him of virtually all human intimacy, and a careworn twenty-something widow desperate to rekindle her youthful passions; even if the beau chosen to replace her late husband is considered less of a man and even more of a softy by the roughhewn local yokels.
+The confusion over exactly what place the middle-aged Chuck intends to occupy in this young girl’s life goes beyond what we now know about Clift’s own proclivity as a practicing homosexual.
+By comparison, acknowledging Rock Hudson was gay does not spoil the charm of his robustly paragoned romantic leading men opposite Elizabeth Taylor (Giant, 1956), or Doris Day (Pillow Talk, 1959) because Hudson’s manufactured persona is stronger than the reality hidden behind the myth of his own star power.
+However, in Clift’s case, knowing he was gay adds yet another layer of perplexity to his performance – one not anticipated or perhaps even aspired to, but nevertheless somehow more obvious, distracting and ultimately detrimental to the brewing and conflicted romantic scenario, repeatedly sidelined.
+Indeed, the weakest points made in Wild River are devoted to dewy-eyed exchanges between Lee Remick’s waffling young Miss and Clift’s exorbitantly bashful elder statesman.
+By now, either due to his position in Hollywood or simply with the passage of years, or further to, channeling his training as a devotee of ‘the method’ (a school of acting now best considered defunct), Clift ought to have been more stably capable of suggesting something better and more concretely refined beyond a sheepish grin or smiling-eyed blush of discomfiture.
+Mercifully, the focus of Wild River is not on Clift’s romantic pas deux with Remick for too long.
+Rather, it is a sideline, one therefore practically overlooked even as it remains terribly unprepossessing.

 Wild River opens with a devastating B&W montage of 1937’s Ohio River Flood – a massive natural disaster that claimed 385 lives and left hundreds homeless after its apocalyptic devastation.
-We transition to color footage: the cabin of a plane, presumably flying overhead and surveying the wreckage, but actually a very obvious studio bound process shot married to aerial footage photographed by a second unit.
+We transition to color footage: the cabin of a plane, presumably flying overhead and surveying the wreckage, but actually a very obvious studio process shot married to aerial footage photographed by a second unit.
 Chuck Glover arrives in a small Tennessee backwater as the new administrator of the Tennessee Valley Authority.
 The TVA is a government organization funded by the Roosevelt administration for the express purpose of appropriating local farmland.
 Chuck is the third administrator to be given this plum assignment; convincing the more stalwart locals to agree to their relocation.
-But eighty year old Ella Garth (Jo Van Fleet), who lives on a remote island in the middle of the river, isn’t about to go quietly.
-In fact, she absolutely refuses to decamp.
+Alas, curmudgeonly recluse, Ella Garth (Jo Van Fleet), who lives on a remote island in the middle of the river, refuses to go quietly.
+In fact, she absolutely repudiates the government’s right to make her leave the only home she has ever known these past eighty years.
+One has to rather admire Ella’s spunk, or rather, the audacity of her thoroughly misguided convictions.
+Ancestral rights are more important to her and she clings to the notion one person can take a stand and resist the changing times.

 Shortly thereafter, Chuck attempts to walk away from Carol – presumably because his work in the region will soon come to an end.
 Instead he realizes he has fallen in love with her.
 The two elope to a neighboring county and are married by a Justice of the Peace.
-Several nights later Hank and Walter descend on Carol’s house with a lynch mob.
+Several nights later, Hank and Walter descend on Carol’s house with a lynch mob.
 Chuck is pummeled by Hank.
 Carol is knocked unconscious with a rock.
-The mob smashes into Carol’s house with a truck and overturn Chuck’s TVA car, dumping it into the river.
+The motley crew smashes into Carol’s back door with a truck and overturn Chuck’s TVA car, dumping it into the river.
+Realizing time has run out, Chuck evokes the law to forcibly evict Ella from her land.
+To lighten Ella’s burden, he arranges for a comfortable house on the mainland and enough land to keep Ella, her hired man and her beloved cow together.
+Ella’s island farm is leveled by government bulldozers and the house burned to the ground.
+As the floodgates of the dam are opened and the waters rise, consuming the island, Chuck receives word from Carol that Ella has quietly died.
+The film ends with Chuck, Carol and her two children leaving the region in the same plane that brought Chuck to the area in the first place.
+Ostensibly, their lives will never be the same again.

 FILM RATING (out of 5 – 5 being the best)